 Bumblebees are some of our most important pollinators, but sometimes they make their nest in an inconvenient location.
-Sometimes they will find space in a compost bin, old birdhouse, or crawl space.
+Often they will find space in a compost bin, old birdhouse, or crawl space which is perfect for them to build a new home.
 Bumblebees won't damage a structure, and they do not keep the same nest site through the winter.
 If they have made a home around your house it's best to leave them if you can.
 If you really need them moved, give contact me and we can discuss the options.

 Most Bumblebees make their nest in the ground.
 There are a few species which prefer to nest higher up and will often inhabit old birdhouses.
 You may find them in your compost pile, in a crawl space, or other places in sheltered loose debris.
 If you have a colony of Bumblebees and feel like you need them removed (remember they will only be in that spot through October), give us a call (541) 854-0358, and we will be happy to help move them to a safe place.